Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 18: TRUE

-Paragraph 3: Graeme Ritchie... studies the linguistic structure of jobs in order to understand not only human but language understanding and reasoning in machines
+Corresponding to the original text: Paragraph 3: Graeme Ritchie … studies the linguistic structure of jokes in order to understand not only humour but language understanding and reasoning in machines.

 Analysis: The key to this question lies in the understanding of artificial intelligence.
 According to current common sense, machine language understanding and reasoning is actually a very important part of artificial intelligence.
 Therefore, the answer is TRUE